Skip to main content

 Recommended actions for victims of cyberstalking include:

-• Print out copies of evidence, such as emails or screenshots of your phone.
-Keep a record of the stalking and any contact with police.
+- Keep a record of the stalking and any contact with police.

 WHO IS AFFECTED BY DOMESTIC VIOLENCE?

 Domestic violence may occur in the lives of persons of all ages, cultural/ethnic/religious groups, genders, and social classes.
 It is one of the most common but least reported crimes, so it is impossible to know the actual incidence and prevalence.
 Feelings of shame, fear, and hopelessness often prevent victims from seeking protection and support.
 Many victims of such abuse do not report domestic violence to their physicians or to anyone else.
-However, the statistics available confirm that the problem is pervasive and alarming.
+However, the few statistics available confirm that the problem is pervasive and alarming.

 Domestic Violence among Women

 Victims of domestic violence are usually women and children.
 Perpetrators of domestic violence are generally, though not always, men.
-Nearly one in six homicide victims in the United States is killed by an intimate partner, and nearly half of female homicide victims are killed by a current or former male intimate partner.
+Nearly 1 in 6 homicide victims in the United States is killed by an intimate partner, and nearly half of female homicide victims are killed by a current or former male intimate partner.
 Many victims do not report IPV to police, friends, health professionals, or family, so these statistics underestimate the problem (CDC, 2019).

 IPV AND PREGNANCY